Whether or not Trump successfully steals this election, he’s already stolen Biden’s victory

 It was if America had survived the climax of a horror move only to find out it was actually the beginning of a two-season Netflix series.
 That release of tension was instantly reversed, replaced with a deep spiritual exhaustion, and the feeling of being turned inside out and wrung dry.

-No matter what happens now, whether the GOP succeeds at stealing this election, they’ve already stolen our victory, and so much more.
+No matter what happens now, whether Trump and the GOP succeed at stealing this election, under the paradoxical guise of preventing it from being stolen, they’ve already stolen our victory, and so much more.

-Make no mistake, this is an attempt to steal the election, under the paradoxical guise of preventing it from being stolen.
-And one of the most excruciating aspects of witnessing it is that it’s unfolding in exactly the way that experts predicted.
+One of the most excruciating aspects of witnessing this attempted theft is that it’s unfolding in exactly the way that experts predicted.
 Trump alleged in advance that any outcome in which he didn’t lose would be the result of voter fraud, something he also suggested back in 2016.
 He also discouraged his own supporters from using mail-in ballots, despite the pandemic, because in his framing, they were so easy to manipulate.
 Democrats called out Trump’s maneuvering, and the fact that his appointed Postmaster General Louis DeJoy happened to be slowing down deliveries just before the pandemic election.
 Pundits speculated that Trump would claim victory based on the early, in-person votes, and that mail-in ballots would later erode his victory and that he would refuse to concede.

 It was all so predictable that Bernie Sanders called every shot in advance exactly.